 As you can see, multigrade oils start out performing like a thinner oil and then move up to a thicker specification once warm.
 This is crucial for protecting the inside of your car or truck’s motor when you first turn the key on an ice-cold block, as the low viscosity number ensures it can pump rapidly and provide a protective coating to your engine’s components almost immediately.

 Is There a Single Grade Advantage?

 The case for single grade or multigrade oil might seem clear-cut in favor of the latter.
 Still, there are very specific cases, like lawn mowers, where a single grade lubricant is commonly used.

 In summary, there are certain applications where a simple single grade oil, or monograde oil, is suitable for use.
 However, you will not go wrong choosing a multigrade viscosity engine oil because they provide a wider range of temperature performance.
-And remember that the viscosity measurement rules are the same whether you choose a traditional motor oil like Pennzoil conventional, or a high tech natural gas derived full synthetic motor oil like Pennzoil Platinum.
+And remember that the viscosity measurement rules are the same whether you choose a normal conventional motor oil, or a high tech natural gas derived full synthetic motor oil like Pennzoil Platinum.

-Check out all the lubrication and chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on single grade or multigrade oil,, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+For more information on single grade or multigrade oil, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.